josephsmithberger/XogotDocs/Documentation.docc/Getting Started.md

 # Getting Started

+Dive into game development with Xogot

+## Welcome to Xogot

 Welcome to **Xogot**, a complete game development environment that runs on your iPad!
 Xogot is built on the popular **Godot** engine and offers a native iPad experience optimized for touch.
 This guide will help you dive into game development with Xogot and get comfortable with its core features.

 ## 1. Finding and Running Sample Projects